How the Fellowship is funded

 The Committee will review the applications and rank them according to:

-- the perceived viability for the success of the project as it is presented and
+- The perceived viability of the project as it is presented in the application.

-- the relevance of the project to the aims of the Fellowship.
+- How well the project meets the selection criteria for the Fellowship.

 The committee will inform the PLCOCA through the President of the names of the successful recipient(s)and their project(s).
 The committee’s decision will be final and no correspondence will be entered into.